jelly-beam/otp-macos/README.md

 We aim to build all Erlang versions (at most one every 2 hours - for all OS versions) starting from Erlang/OTP 24, as per `kerl`'s listing, and targeting macOS for the versions supported by GitHub Actions (11, 12, and 13, at the time of this writing).

+We also aim to build from `master` and `maint`, nightly, mostly to allow consumers to be on the edge, but also to test potential upcoming issues with the image build/release pipeline.
+These versions will remain in (moving target branches) with their copy of `_RELEASES`, but won't see an update for their version in the main branch's `_RELEASES`.

 ## The build/release pipeline